 Managing a PSM Program

 The following issues need to be considered when developing and managing a PSM program.

-A Safety Management System is not something that is created and then handed down by management to their employees and contract workers; it is a program that involves everyone: designers, operators, maintenance technicians, managers and senior executives.
+A Process Safety Management system is not something that is created and then handed down by management to their employees and contract workers; it is a program that involves everyone: designers, operators, maintenance technicians, managers and senior executives.
 The key word is involvement — which is much more than just communication.
 All managers, employees and contract workers are responsible for the successful implementation of the program.
-Management, who must provide determined and committed leadership, must organize and lead the initial effort, but the employees must be fully involved in its implementation and improvement because they are the people who know the most about how a process really operates, and they are the ones who have to implement recommendations and changes.
+Management must provide determined and committed leadership, and needs to organize and lead the initial effort.
+But the employees must be fully involved in the program's implementation and improvement because they are the people who know the most about how a process really operates, and they are the ones who have to execute recommendations and changes.
 Specialist groups, such as staff organizations and consultants can provide help in specific areas, but process safety is fundamentally a line responsibility.

 The implementation of a PSM program also requires thoroughness.
 For example, a company may have a good training program, but one person may have missed part of it because he or she was on vacation.
 Management will have to make sure that this person is trained and that his or her personnel files are updated appropriately.